Xe/olin/README.md

 [![Build Status](https://travis-ci.org/Xe/olin.svg?branch=master)](https://travis-ci.org/Xe/olin) [![Go Report Card](https://goreportcard.com/badge/github.com/Xe/olin)](https://goreportcard.com/report/github.com/Xe/olin) [![GoDoc](https://godoc.org/github.com/Xe/olin?status.svg)](https://godoc.org/github.com/Xe/olin) ![powered by WebAssembly](https://img.shields.io/badge/powered%20by-WebAssembly-orange.svg)

-Olin is an environment to run and operate functions as a service projects using event sourcing and webassembly under the hood.
-Your handler code shouldn't need to care that there is an event queue involved.
-Your handler should just do what your handler needs to do.
+Olin is like the JVM for WebAssembly.
+It wraps WebAssembly with a set of functions to access the outside world and keeps track of things like how many instructions were used, how many syscalls were made and how much memory was used.
+This helps with profiling code.

-To view Olin in action, click [here](https://olin-http-example.herokuapp.com/).
+To view Olin in action, click [here](https://olin.within.website/).

 ## Background